Frequently Asked Questions

 Final requirements are confirmed in the Event Regulations, but as a guide:

-Competition classes (Historic, Challenge Trophy, Classic 4WD) typically require:
+Competition classes (Historic, Silver Frond, Challenge Trophy, Classic 4WD) typically require:

 - Certified roll cage